Dear Book Friend,

 If you prefer to use MS Word, Jami Gold has a wonderful step-by-step tutorial for combining Comments into one document for easier consumption.
 This compilation can illuminate patterns and highlight issues of particular concern.

-And with certain BFF Editing services you can access the services of some kind, generous, and dedicated readers with my Beta Brigade.
+And with certain BFF Editing services, you can access the help of some kind, generous, and dedicated readers with my Beta Brigade.
 Contact me if this would be a helpful option for you.

-And with certain BFF Editing services you can access the services of some kind, generous, and dedicated readers with my Beta Brigade.
+And with certain BFF Editing services, you can access the help of some kind, generous, and dedicated readers with my Beta Brigade.
 Contact me if this would be a helpful option for you.

 Proudly powered by Weebly